-There are many tell tell signs you’re overtraining.
+There are many tell tale signs you’re overtraining.

 You might be feeling sluggish and heavy.
 It might take more effort than normal to perform at your usual level.
 Your sleep might be taking a hit.
 Your mood might be up and down.
 You might even find it harder to recover post-workout.